U.S. Citizen Services

 Welcome to U.S. Citizen Services

-The Consular Section of the U.S. Embassy in Madrid, the U.S. Consulate General in Barcelona, and six Consular Agencies located in cities around Spain provide consular services to U.S. tourists and citizens who are residing in Spain.
+The Consular Section of the U.S. Embassy in Madrid, the U.S. Consulate General in Barcelona, and five Consular Agencies located in cities around Spain provide consular services to U.S. tourists and citizens who are residing in Spain.
 Approximately 20,000 U.S. citizens reside in the consular district of the Consulate General, which also attracts some 700,000 U.S. visitors annually.
 The Department of State, through its Consulate General in Barcelona, provides a range of routine and emergency services for U.S. citizens who live in Spain or who are just visiting.

 The U.S. Citizen Services Unit’s assistance includes but is not limited to, Passport services, Notary services, and Consular Reports of Births Abroad.
 The Consulate General also assists in emergencies, including deaths, arrests and crisis situations.
 You must make an appointment online (see options under Appointments) to be allowed entry into the Consulate General for routine (non emergency) services.
 If you can conduct your business by mail or on-line, please do so.

 The information on this website is designed to help you understand the services we can offer and to provide some useful information which may help you during your stay, be it long or short, in The Barcelona Consular District.

 We urge you to register with us if you will be traveling or living in The Barcelona Consular District so we can better serve you, especially in the case of an emergency or disaster.

 The U.S. Citizen Services Unit will not be able to answer questions about visas.
 Use the links on the left for more information about our services.

 Please also see our Frequently Asked Questions for information.

 The Barcelona Consulate General provides Consular information and services.